Shu-bi-dua: History

-Passport, which in the beginning of 1973 released the single Tomorrow/Everything's Wrong, consisted of the guitarists Michael Hardinger and Poul Meyendorff, the drummer Bosse Hall Christensen, and bass guitarist Niels Grønbech.
-The group was extended with the singer Michael Bundesen and keyboard player Jens Tage Nielsen, and under the name Shu-bi-dua released the single Fed Rock/Tynd Blues before the group released the single Change of the Guard/Highway of Living under the name Passport.
-Shu-bi-dua was originally considered a one-off group, but when the debut single produced the hit Fed Rock, they chose to keep it.
+Passport, which in the beginning of 1973 released the single "Tomorrow/Everything's Wrong", consisted of the guitarists Michael Hardinger and Poul Meyendorff, the drummer Bosse Hall Christensen, and bass guitarist Niels Grønbech.
+The group was extended with the singer Michael Bundesen and keyboard player Jens Tage Nielsen, and under the name Shu-bi-dua released the single "Fed Rock/Tynd Blues" before the group released the single "Change of the Guard/Highway of Living" under the name Passport.
+Shu-bi-dua was originally considered a one-off group, but when the debut single produced the hit "Fed Rock", they kept it.

 As Shu-bi-dua, they quickly became successful, and the name Passport was dropped.
 In 1974, they released their first self-titled album, Shu-bi-dua.
-One reason for their success was their often humorous translations of rock classics, made with great care and accuracy and often with a refined sense of wordplays in their Danish lyrics (largely untranslatable to English).
-They did, however, also compose music of their own, often straightforward, with simple and catchy tunes, easy to sing, high party energy usually built in - several of their hits from the 1970s are still regular party classics today, with their laid back, energetic style.
-Some lyrics were intelligent, like Hvalen Hvalborg (lit.
+One reason for their success was their often humorous translations of rock classics, made with great care and accuracy and often with a refined sense of wordplay in their Danish lyrics (largely untranslatable to English).
+They did, however, also compose music of their own, often straightforward, with simple and catchy tunes, easy to sing, high party energy usually built in; several of their hits from the 1970s are still regular party classics today, with their laid-back, energetic style.
+Some lyrics were intelligent, like those of "Hvalen Hvalborg" (lit.
 'The Whale Hvalborg'), about a deceased and stuffed whale friend.
-Others were simple and/or silly, like Where are the Keys (the song's only line), but all their songs are composed with great care for detail.
-The group also ventured into other projects, like the movie The Red Cow (considered a major flop) or the Shu-Bi-40 Christmas album with reggae versions of various Christmas songs and carols and an underlying story about the sale of the Virgin Islands (Saint Croix, Saint John and Saint Thomas) to the US, in which everybody completely forgot the little (fictitious) island of Saint Hans - which also happen to be the name of a Danish mental institution.
+Others were simple and/or silly, like those of "Where are the Keys" (the song's only line), but all their songs are composed with great care for detail.
+The group also ventured into other projects, like the movie The Red Cow (considered a major flop) or the Shu-Bi-40 Christmas album with reggae versions of various Christmas songs and carols and an underlying story about the sale of the Virgin Islands (Saint Croix, Saint John and Saint Thomas) to the US, in which everybody completely forgot the little (fictitious) island of Saint Hans—which also happened to be the name of a Danish mental institution.